 If writing a new piece of blog content every week sounds like your strategy, STOP!
 There is a better way to write content, increase engagement and get more leads whilst increasing your productivity and reducing the anxiety that comes with coming up with new ideas.
 The first step to getting a head start on the competition and their content is, you guessed it, have a solid, content plan in place.

-Not having an underlying content strategy and formalised plan will see you writing half-assed content in the moment, whereas having a strategy will have you writing content with direction.
+Not having an underlying content marketing strategy and formalised plan will see you writing half-assed content in the moment, whereas having a strategy will have you writing content with direction.

 It’s common for business owners [and marketers] to simply produce blog articles each week and quite often they are doing so with no strategy or plan.